Medically reviewed by:

-Percocet abusers will normally crush the drug and snort or inject it instead of taking it orally.
-This causes the effects of the drug to come on much more quickly and all at once instead of steadily over a long period of time like they are meant to.
-As such, the individual will experience intense versions of the symptoms listed above, as well as the drugs’ sedating effects, making the individual appear drowsy and intoxicated.
+People who abuse Percocet will crush the drug and snort or inject it instead of taking it orally.
+This brings on the effects of the drug to much more quickly and all at once instead of steadily over a long period of time as when taken as directed.
+Snorting or injecting Percocet will greatly increase the euphoria experienced, as well as the drugs’ sedating effects, making the individual appear drowsy and intoxicated.
 They may slur their words, and seem uncoordinated and confused.
-They may also exhibit unexplained mood swings., Noticing any of these is a strong sign that your loved one is misusing some kind of narcotic.
+They may also exhibit unexplained mood swings., Noticing any of these symptoms is a strong indication that your loved one is abusing an opioid drug.

-This is one of the most dangerous side effects associated with opioid abuse.
-When a person takes a particularly large dose of any narcotic, including Percocet, they can potentially experience severe respiratory depression to the point where they may stop breathing altogether.
-This can be deadly, as well as possibly lead to a coma, brain damage due to loss of oxygen, or death.
+This is one of the most dangerous side effects associated with opioid abuse and overdose.
+When a person takes a particularly large dose of any opioid, including Percocet, they can experience severe respiratory depression to the point where they stop breathing altogether.
+This can lead to a coma, brain damage due to loss of oxygen, or death.

 Increased intracranial pressure that can worsen a head injury

-Oxycodone, the main ingredient in Percocet, can cause seizures in some users.
+Oxycodone, the main ingredient in Percocet, can cause seizures in some people.
 This is a rare side effect, but it can be more likely to occur in those who consistently take high doses of the drug and in people with a pre-existing seizure disorder.

-Percocet abuse can start out as voluntary, but over time, it is very likely to become addictive.
+Drug abuse can start out as voluntary, but over time, it will develop into Percocet addiction.
 Ask yourself the questions below in order to find out if your substance abuse has already led to a dangerous disease.